 - Your Bluetooth headphones should now appear in the list.
 Click Connect to establish a new connection.

 - If you’re trying to reconnect your existing device, right-click on it and choose Connect

 After you’ve managed to successfully connect Bluetooth headphones to Mac for the first time, they should stay connected or reconnect automatically when you leave the Bluetooth range (around 33 feet or 10 meters) and come back.

-You can also calibrate Bluetooth headphones to your liking through the Sound menu in System Preferences.
+You can also calibrate headphones to your liking through the Sound menu in System Preferences.
 For example, in the Output tab you can choose to “Show volume in menu bar” and set a stereo balance between right and left.